YIZHUANG/react-multi-carousel/README.md

   removeArrow?: boolean;
   disableSwipeOnMobile?: boolean;
   removeArrowOnDeviceType?: string | Array<string>;
-  children: React.ReactNode | null;
+  children: any;
   customLeftArrow?: React.ReactElement<any> | null;
   customRightArrow?: React.ReactElement<any> | null;
+  customDot?: React.ReactElement<any> | null;
   infinite?: boolean;
+  minimumTouchDrag: number; // default 50px.
+The amount of distance to drag / swipe in order to move to the next slide. contentClassName?: string;
-  contentClassName?: string;
+  itemClassName?: string;
-  itemClassName?:string;
   containerClassName?: string;
   keyBoardControl?: boolean;
+  autoPlay?: boolean;
-  autoPlay?: boolean; // make sure you put infinite={true} if autoPlay is enabled. autoPlaySpeed?: number; // default 3000ms customTransition?:string;
+  autoPlaySpeed?: number; // default 3000ms
+  shouldShowDots?: boolean;
+  customTransition?: string;
   transitionDuration?: number;
   // if you are using customTransition, make sure to put the duration here.
   // for example, customTransition="all .5"  then put transitionDuration as 500.